GSI Outdoors Pinnacle 4 Season Review

 We've observed that with stoves that have a hose connecting the fuel to the burner (liquid fuel and remote canister stoves), there is often a time lag between when a valve adjustment is made and when there is a change in the flame.
 This can make simmering harder.
 We did not experience that with this stove, though — flame response to valve adjustments was seemingly instant.

 Remote canister stoves put the flame control on top of the can, as opposed to on the burner.
 The major advantage of that feature is that even if the pot is boiling over like Mount Vesuvius, you can turn the stove down or off with no damage to your hands.

-The pot supports on the Pinnacle are a bit bigger than on most of the small canister stoves, but it still packs down nice and small because the supports fold up quite well.
-However, the folding and unfolding procedure wasn't intuitive, and it took a bunch of days of use before we got good at it.
+The pot supports on the Pinnacle are somewhat bigger than on most small canister stoves, but it still packs down nice and small because the supports fold up quite well.
+However, the folding and unfolding procedure wasn't intuitive, and it took several days of use before we mastered it.

 The Pinnacle is nothing special when it comes to boil time.
 It took 5 minutes and 44 seconds to boil a liter of water in calm conditions, and it was unable to boil water in front of our tester fan.
 However, speedy boil times are not what this stove is built for.

 We think that the Pinnacle 4 Season is a great value if you need a stove with an invertible remote canister for better performance in cold temperatures or at high altitudes but don't want to sacrifice packability or add a ton of weight to your pack.